mr-shadow00/Smart-Budget/README.md

+About
+Smart Budget is a simple budget app for zimaos and casaos running on docker

 1. make folders and move the files there (u can change the app name if u want)

    /DATA/AppData/smart-budget/app/    ← server/, public/, package.json, package-lock.json go here